couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 The first parameter needs to be mandatory.

-`VectorSearch.create(VectorQuery vectorQuery, [VectorSearchOptions options])` can be added to make it easier to send a single `VectorQuery`.
+`VectorSearch.create(VectorQuery vectorQuery)` can be added to make it easier to send a single `VectorQuery`.
 This is left optional to better support SDKs without overloads.
+The SDK is free to have this overload not take a `VectorSearchOptions`, since the only field currently in there applies to multiple vector queries.
+It is left platform-idiomatic as different platforms have different abilities regarding adding overloads later.

 `VectorSearchOptions` will currently support just one option: